WU Wien, Know-Center, webLyzard technology, Gentics

 Content providers and analysts alike increasingly rely on combining multiple data sources to build comprehensive, up-to-date and properly interlinked information spaces.
 These organizations critically depend on technologies for integrating these sources and tracking their evolution.

 DIVINE aims to provide such technologies, with a lightweight seed ontology acting as the focal point for integrating new evidence derived from multiple, evolving data sources.
 As such, the project advances ontology evolution research characterized by single-source solutions, which exploit mostly textual and rather static data.
-DIVINE integrates structured, unstructured and social sources.
-A modular and scalable portfolio of evidence acquisition services crawls public Web documents, queries Linked Open Data repositories, aggregates resource annotations from Web 2.0 applications, and triggers validation processes for missing or conflicting evidence.
+DIVINE integrates structured and unstructured information resources.
+A modular and scalable portfolio of evidence acquisition services crawls public Web documents, queries Linked Open Data repositories, aggregates resource annotations from social media, and triggers validation processes for missing or conflicting evidence.
 Since evidence from third-party sources is inherently uncertain, source-specific transformation rules and impact factors assign a confidence value to each new fact.
 A spreading activation network utilizes the collected evidence in conjunction with the confidence values for extending the seed ontology.

 Knowledge Evolution Patterns